uk-gov-mirror/companieshouse.web-security-node/README.md

 #### Exceptions

+**`CsrfError`** - Base class for all errors thrown by middleware

+**`SessionUnsetError`** - Thrown when a mutable request is received and the session has not been set on the request.
+Likely due to application misconfiguration.
+Check that the session handler is placed **before** the CSRF middleware.

 **`CsrfTokensMismatchError`** - Thrown when the CSRF token is either missing in the mutable request or does not match the CSRF token within the CHS session.